visualizersdotnl/cookiedough/README.md

 It should be fairly easy to port to another x86/x64 platform; I do use SSE (up to 4.1) extensively though.

 - 25/07/2018: got it running, back in production.
-- Use Ground Control as sync. editor for Win10 (https://github.com/edoreshef/ground-control)
+- Use one of the supplied Rocket editors (Kusma's or Emoon's).

 Disclaimer: I've worked this over 10 years in varying states of mental clarity, so I know there's enough low hanging fruit.
 Check /code/main.cpp for a list of third party libraries used.